Itz-Miles/Itz-Miles/README.md

+# Hey contribitutors, It'z_Miles!

+I'm a casual programmer who's about to start looking for a cool place to commit.
+New framework?
+I'll learn it ASAP.
+Tight shedule?
+I work overtime!

-* ### Just unveiled `ParallaxLT`, a linear transformations haxelib for Haxeflixel
+* I've just unveiled `ParallaxLT`, a linear transformations haxelib for Haxeflixel

-* ### Currently mastering Juila, Python, F, and R as part of my `data science` certification
+* I'm currently mastering Juila, Python, F, and R as part of my `data science` certification

-* ### Bringing change to K-12 cirriculum to include data science on the Utah Education board's behalf
+* Speaking at DOMO somehow got `Utah's Education Board` interested in Data Science for K-12 students!

-* ### Listing my accomplishments in my `portfolio webpage`, soon to be hosted by Github Pages
+* I'll eventually list accomplishments at my `portfolio webpage`, soon to be hosted by Github Pages

 <div align="center">
 <h2>My Ever-Growing Tech Stack</h2>